 17. Write a weekly newsletter

-A newsletter is a piece of content that gets delivered to subscribers’ inboxes regularly.
+A newsletter is a piece of content regularly delivered to subscribers’ inboxes.
 Many ecommerce stores use newsletters to promote new products and retarget shoppers who haven’t purchased in a while.
 You should be doing both of these things, but a non-salesly newsletter is the icing on the cake.

 18. Write blog posts that answer customer questions